Integration Update - Mandatory Security Changes

 CORS Protection on APIs

-If your platform exposes any API that internally calls a Transak API, you must apply CORS protection to that endpoint on your side.
+If your platform exposes any API that internally calls a Transak API, you must apply CORS protection to that endpoint on your side. (i.e Your Backend For Frontend)

-This ensures that calls flowing through your platform originate only from your own front end domains, and not from arbitrary third party browsers.
+This ensures that calls flowing through your platform originate only from your own front-end domains, and not from arbitrary third-party browsers.

 Where is it Required?